 A young woman approached.
 “Excuse me?”
 Tildy and the witch turned.
 “Is it true that anything I buy today will be more potent and remain unspoiled longer?”
 She indicated some common stalkerine, a palliative for bunions.

 The witch smiled.
 “In some cases, yes.
-These herbs here were picked this morning,” she said, indicating some to her right, “though the selentropia was picked last night,” she finished, indicating a nearly colorless stalk that would glow in moonlight.
-“Their efficacy is greatly increased today.”
+These herbs here were picked this morning,” she said, indicating some to her right, “though the selentropia was picked last night under the watchful moon,” she finished, indicating a nearly colorless stalk that would glow in moonlight.
+“Their efficacy is greatly increased.”
 She pointed to another section of her wares, which included the stalkerine.
 “These here, however, remain as strong as they ever were, before or after today.”

 “The man over there,” she said, pointing across the street, “said Healing Day affects all growing things, which is why he has to charge more for even the simplest items.”
 As if sensing the attention, the man looked up, his pinched features frowning.

-“Well,” said the witch, “To each his own.
-But words do not make a thing true!
+“To each his own,” said the witch, “but words do not make a thing true!
 At least, not in this case.
 It is bad luck on Healing Day to lead someone astray or refuse to help.”
 She looked pointedly at the man before smiling to the woman.
 “So, do with these words as you will!”